Civil Engineering (CE)

 CE 7362.
 Advanced Traffic Engineering.

-This course evaluates components of transportation systems by applying principles of transportation engineering, geometric design of highways, and study of warrants for traffic control devices.
-Additional topics include analysis of traffic flow theory and characteristics, levels of service, and capacity of urban and rural highways, design and analysis of traffic signals and timing plans, and analysis of urban and highway traffic characteristics using simulation software.
+This course is an advanced introduction of the components of a highway traffic system and fundamentals of traffic engineering; analysis of traffic stream characteristics, levels of service, and capacity of urban and rural highways; traffic data collection using fixed and mobile sources; macroscopic and microscopic level traffic modeling; study of warrants for traffic control devices; design and analysis of traffic signals and timing plans; analysis of urban and highway traffic characteristics using empirical data and simulation software.

 CE 7363.
 Road Infrastructure Safety.

-This course provides an introduction to road infrastructure safety.
-Topics include fundamentals of road safety analysis, highway safety management systems, count data modeling, crash severity modeling, highway safety design, basics of artificial intelligence and machine learning, human factors, and design based on safe system approach (SSA).
+This course provides a comprehensive introduction to road infrastructure safety.
+Topics include fundamentals of road safety analysis, highway safety management systems, count data modeling, crash severity modeling, short-term crash prediction models, road safety audits, network screening, and choice modeling.
+The course also introduces basics of artificial intelligence and machine learning, human factors in transportation, and safety-focused design principles based on the Safe System Approach (SSA).
+Emphasis is placed on analyzing methods and frameworks used in roadway safety evaluation and data-driven engineering decision-making.

 CE 7364.
 Non Destructive Testing and Forensic Studies.